theSteveMitchell/postgres_upsert/README.md

 Using the PG gem and postgres's powerful COPY command, you can create thousands of rails objects in your db in a single query.

+## Compatibility Note
+The master branch requires the 'pg' gem which only supports MRI ruby.  the jruby branch requires 'activerecord-jdbcpostgresql-adapter' which, of course only supports JRuby.
+Installation is the same whatever your platform.

 ## Install